harsh-2711/ghost-issues-notifier-actions/README.md

 ### Pre-requisites

-Create a label in your repo to assign to stuck pull requests.
+Create a label in your repo to assign to ghost(pushed back in stack because of unnecessary duplication of issues) issues

 The default label this action uses is "stuck", but you can use any label.

-**!!!
-The label must be setup before using this action. !!!**
+**NOTE: The label must be setup before using this action**

 ### Inputs

-:heavy_exclamation_mark: = Required
+✳️ = Required

 <table>
   <thead>